synfinatic/esp-dsc/README.md

  * CPU Frequency: 80Mhz
  * Upload Speed: 115200 Baud

+Do the following *exactly*:

+ 1. Disconnect the ESP-DSC from the encoders
+ 1. Press Reset button
+ 1. Press Program button
+ 1. Release Reset button
+ 1. Release Program button
+ 1. Press the Upload button in the Arduino IDE

 ## Similar Projects
 There are a bunch of similar projects to TeensyDSC which you should be aware of:
  * [TeensyDSC](https://github.com/synfinatic/teensy-dsc/)